bespoken/sdk/README.md

 Contact Bespoken to have credentials allocated for this, or modify to use your own S3 bucket.

+The other option is `file-store`, which stores the interim output locally on one's machine under the `./data` folder.

 ## **DataDog Configuration**
 * Create a DataDog account.
 * Take the API key from the Integrations -> API section